-Schuyler Counseling & Health Services call 217-322-4373
+- Schuyler Counseling & Health Services call 217-322-4373 - Veterans Administration Medical Center Iowa City call 319-338-0581

-During the 2022-2023 academic year, no students were referred for chemical dependency treatment services.
+During the 2023-2024 academic year, no students were referred for chemical dependency treatment services.

 A list of these and other Community Resources, sorted by county, is available online.